knuedge/lita-activedirectory/README.md

 * `config.handlers.activedirectory.password` - Password for connecting to LDAP

 ## Usage
+*username expects the samaccount name*

-Check if a user account is locked out
+### Check if a user account is locked out
 `is <username> locked?`

-Unlock a user account
+### Unlock a user account
 `unlock <username>`

-Username should take the form of the samaccount name, ie `jdoe`
+The user account specified in `config.handlers.activedirectory.username` must have permission to write the lockouttime attribute for unlocking to succeed.
+We leave it up to you to secure this account accordingly.